Why Messi is edging closer to Barcelona exit: From Guardiola's new contract to the presidential election | Goal.com

 At this stage, it appears highly unlikely Koeman will be allowed to continue as coach unless he wins a major trophy – another remote prospect, with Barca presently 13th in La Liga.

-Koeman may be a legend in Catalunya but he was Bartomeu's last desperate role of the dice and there is a widespread desire for a completely fresh start next summer.
+Koeman may be a legend in Catalunya but he was Bartomeu's last desperate roll of the dice and there is a widespread desire for a completely fresh start next summer.

 Xavi is closely aligned with Victor Font, one of the early favourites in the presidential race along with Xavi Vilajoana, Toni Freixa and, should he run, Joan Laporta, but the 40-year-old would be the preferred choice of nearly all of the candidates, particularly with Guardiola's dream return now out of the question.